Physics-structured cooperative neural network for baseline-free nuclear mass modeling: Methodology

+with boundary indices clipped to the grid domain.
+Because neighboring nuclei share interpolated grid values, the finite grid resolution gives this branch nonseparable regional variation while avoiding an independent parameter for each nucleus.
+The finite model domain, the normalization by $Z_{\max}$ and $N_{\max}$, and the grid resolution $(H,W)$ define the coordinate system, range, and spatial scale of the learned regional correction.

-\paragraph*{Pairing network.} None of the preceding modules can efficiently represent the rapid odd--even staggering caused by nuclear pairing correlations, which systematically modulates the binding energy depending on the parity of the nucleon numbers and constitutes a contribution of order 1\,MeV\,\cite{1958Bohr+Possible}.
-We isolate this high-frequency component with a small multilayer perceptron (MLP; one hidden layer of width 32 with SiLU activation):
+\paragraph*{Parity-aware network.} Nuclear pairing correlations produce odd--even staggering in binding energies, with a characteristic dependence on the parities of $Z$ and $N$ and a typical scale of order 1\,MeV\,\cite{1958Bohr+Possible}.
+The preceding branches do not explicitly condition on nucleon-number parity.
+We therefore model this parity-dependent correction with a small multilayer perceptron (MLP; one hidden layer of width 16 with SiLU activation):

-where $\pi_Z = Z \bmod 2$ and $\pi_N = N \bmod 2$ are nucleon-number parities extracted by the built-in modulo operation, distinguishing the four parity classes (even--even, even--odd, odd--even, odd--odd), and the continuous inputs $Z/100$, $N/100$ are rescaled to match the magnitude of the standardized inputs used elsewhere in the model.
-Like an activation function or positional encoding, the modulo operation is a fixed, non-learnable transformation applied within the architecture; it introduces no external information beyond $(Z,N)$ themselves.
+Here $\pi_Z = Z \bmod 2$ and $\pi_N = N \bmod 2$ are parity indicators for the four parity classes: even--even, even--odd, odd--even, and odd--odd.
+The normalized coordinates $Z/Z_{\max}$ and $N/N_{\max}$ provide position dependence within the finite model domain, allowing the parity-dependent correction to vary across the chart.
+The parity indicators are deterministic functions of $(Z,N)$.
+This design provides a dedicated functional form for known modulo-two organization.

-The complete model has approximately $7.4\times 10^4$ parameters: ${\sim}71{,}000$ in the macroscopic branch and ${\sim}3{,}400$ in the microscopic modules combined.
-To isolate the effect of architectural priors from parameter increasing, we also prepare a plain MLP with a matched parameter count (${\sim}7.4\times 10^4$; 8 hidden layers, width 102), trained on the same dataset for the same number of epochs as a baseline model without structural constraints.
+The complete model has approximately $7.4\times 10^4$ trainable parameters, with ${\sim}71{,}000$ in the smooth macroscopic network and ${\sim}3{,}400$ in the three correction branches.
+To control for model size, we also train a plain MLP baseline with a matched parameter count (${\sim}7.4\times 10^4$; 8 hidden layers of width 102).
+This baseline uses the same dataset and number of training epochs but has no branch structure or form constraints.